 As you can see in the image below, the first five Google Shopping results for HP Omen 15 inch show no product ratings.
 The organic results are not much better, with only one online store displaying reviews.

-If you're the one displaying reviews, you are ahead of your competitors.
+If you're displaying reviews, you are ahead of your competitors.
 Of course, it depends on if the ratings are positive.
-Research of PowerReviews and Northwestern University has shown that purchase probability peaks when a product’s average star rating is between 4.2 and 4.5.
+Research by PowerReviews and Northwestern University has shown that purchase probability peaks when a product’s average star rating is between 4.2 and 4.5.
 So if you can display a 4+ star rating, you stand out.

 If you want to list your star rating to submit your product reviews to Google, you need to meet Googles' requirements and take action.
 So what do you need to do?